mre-code/groovysql/README.md

 vendor-provided Java database drivers.

 It takes input from any one of standard input, command line, or file.
-SQL statements normally must be terminated with a semi-colon although for command-line input the semi-colon is optional.
+SQL statements normally must be terminated with a semicolon although for command-line input the semicolon is optional.

 Output formats supported are: